Quebec reports more than 500 new COVID-19 cases over past day | News

-Public health has not reported any additional virus-related deaths over the past 24 hours.
+Public health has reported six additional virus-related deaths over the past 24 hours.

-Hospitalizations have increased by two since yesterday and now total 299.
-Patients in intensive care have increased by five throughout Quebec to 95.
+Hospitalizations have increased by 22 since yesterday and now total 321.
+Patients in intensive care have decreased by one throughout Quebec to 94.

 - See also: